Skip to content

 Keyword Arguments

-• n_draws_plot: maximum number of draws to plot.
+• n_draws_plot: target number of posterior draws to thin to before plotting.

 source